- National Statistic: No

 General enquiries about subnational trade series, compilation methods, quality information or difficulties finding the latest figures can be emailed to firstname.lastname@example.org.

-In addition to this Quality and Methodology Information report, further information on source datasets can be found in various sections of our UK trade statistical bulletin and on the UK trade guidance and methodology page.Back to table of contents
+In addition to this Quality and Methodology Information report, further information on source datasets can be found in various sections of our UK trade statistical bulletin and on our International trade webpage.Back to table of contents

 Contact details for this Methodology